artistCDMJ/Draw2Paint/README.md

 **Subject2Canvas**

 Select your model to be texture painted, and press this to add a new Canvas and Camera linked to share the Subject's \
-material, UV Map is sent to the Camera foreground and object is renamed (obj.name+_subject)
+material, UV Map is sent to the Camera foreground and object is renamed (obj.name+_subject), Init is Canvas_view

 This also creates a new scene named after the active image node